jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-61.md

-### {{< s v="64" >}} The principles of Physics are based in Geometry and Abstract Mathematics.
+#### 64. The principles of Physics are based in Geometry and Abstract Mathematics.

 These explain all the phenomena of nature through definite demonstrations.

 <!-- , are admitted by me, nor desired.
 Because in this way all  are explained, and  of them can be given. -->